-Cleistocactus is a genus of columnar cacti native to mountainous areas of Peru, Uruguay, Bolivia and Argentina and can be found growing in large shrubby clumps mixed in with other vegetation or clamoring over boulders.
-The name comes from the Greek "kleistos", meaning "closed" because the flowers hardly open.
+Cleistocactus is a genus of columnar cacti native to mountainous areas of Peru, Uruguay, Bolivia, and Argentina.
+They grow in large shrubby clumps mixed in with other vegetation or clamoring over boulders.
+The name comes from the Greek "kleistos," meaning "closed" because of the flowers hardly open.

 Some might say that Cliestocactus is a genus of quantity over quality.
-That is, many of the features of this genus are small, but profuse.
-The stems are typically only an inch (2.5 cm) or so in diameter, but branch readily at the base to form noticeable clumps.
-The spines in general are likewise small and flexible, but in most cases are very numerous even to the point of obscuring the stems.
+That is, many of the features of this genus are small but profuse.
+The stems are typically only an inch (2.5 cm) or so in diameter.
+However, branch readily at the base to form noticeable clumps.
+The spines, in general, are likewise small and flexible, but in most cases are very numerous even to the point of obscuring the stems.
 This trait is continued with the flowers.
 Many species have flowers that resemble little tubes of lipstick or firecrackers.
 Yet the stems may be full of these flowers with many buds in the making.
-In the right conditions a plant my have flowers open every day of the year.
+In the right conditions, a plant may have flowers open every day of the year.

 Growing Conditions and General Care

 Choose a location that gets full sun and has well-draining soil.
 In hot climates, this plant will benefit from light shade during the afternoon.
 Water Cleistocactus during the spring and summer when the top inch (2.5 cm) of soil dries out.
 During the fall, reduce watering to every five weeks if the ground dries out.
-In winter, keep Cleistocactus dry or the moist ground combined with the cool temperatures and dormancy may cause the roots to rot.
+In winter, keep Cleistocactus dry, or the moist ground combined with the cold temperatures and dormancy may cause the roots to rot.
 Fertilize Cleistocactus with a low-nitrogen fertilizer during the active growth period.
 A slow-release fertilizer applied in the spring will be sufficient for the whole year.